rezahsnz/readaratus/README.md

 ## License

-This project is licensed under the terms of GNU General Pulic License Version 3 or later - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the terms of GNU General Pulic License Version 3 or later - see the [LICENSE](LICENSE) file for details